core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Update of Security Context {#ssec-sec-context-persistence}

-It is RECOMMENDED that the immutable part of the Security Context is stored in non-volatile memory, or that it can otherwise be reliably accessed throughout the operation of the group, e.g., after device reboots.
-However, also immutable parts of the Security Context may need to be updated, for example due to scheduled key renewal, new or re-joining members in the group, or the fact that the endpoint changes Sender ID (see {{sec-group-re-join}}).
+It is RECOMMENDED that the long-term part of the Security Context is stored in non-volatile memory, or that it can otherwise be reliably accessed throughout the operation of the group, e.g., after device reboots.
+However, also data in the long-term part of the Security Context may need to be updated, for example due to scheduled key renewal, new or re-joining members in the group, or the fact that the endpoint changes Sender ID (see {{sec-group-re-join}}).

-The mutable parts of the Security Context are updated by the endpoint when executing the security protocol, but may be lost (see {{ssec-loss-mutable-context}}) or become outdated by exhaustion of Sender Sequence Numbers (see {{ssec-wrap-around-partial-iv}}).
+The data in the varying part of the Security Context are updated by the endpoint when executing the security protocol, but may be lost (see {{ssec-loss-mutable-context}}) or become outdated by exhaustion of Sender Sequence Numbers (see {{ssec-wrap-around-partial-iv}}).

-### Loss of Mutable Security Context {#ssec-loss-mutable-context}
+### Loss of the Varying Part of the Security Context {#ssec-loss-mutable-context}

-An endpoint may lose its mutable Security Context due to accidental events, e.g., if a reboot occurred in an unprepared way (see {{ssec-loss-mutable-context-total}}) or due to a deliberately deleted Recipient Context (see {{ssec-loss-mutable-context-overflow}}).
+An endpoint may lose the varying part of its Security Context due to accidental events, e.g., if a reboot occurred in an unprepared way (see {{ssec-loss-mutable-context-total}}) or due to a deliberately deleted Recipient Context (see {{ssec-loss-mutable-context-overflow}}).

-If it is not feasible or practically possible to store and maintain up-to-date the mutable part in non-volatile memory (e.g., due to limited number of write operations), the endpoint MUST be able to detect a loss of the mutable Security Context, to prevent the re-use of a nonce with the same key, and to handle incoming replayed messages.
+If it is not feasible or practically possible to store and maintain up-to-date the varying part in non-volatile memory (e.g., due to limited number of write operations), the endpoint MUST be able to detect a loss of the varying part of the Security Context, to prevent the re-use of a nonce with the same key and to handle incoming replayed messages.

 #### Accidental Loss of Sender Context and/or Recipient Contexts {#ssec-loss-mutable-context-total}